 What Is the Average Seismologist Salary?

-BLS reports the average annual wage for geoscientists as a whole as $90,890 in May 2012.
-Those employed in oil and gas extraction earned the highest salaries ($137,750).
-Those working for the federal government made $94,830, and those providing engineering services made $74,360.
-Geoscientists employed in management, scientific, and technical consulting services earned $74,020, and those in state government made $62,030.
+BLS reports the average annual wage for geoscientists as a whole was $93,580 as of May 2020.
+Those employed in oil and gas extraction earned the highest median salary at $125,670, followed by those working in the federal government, at $104,210.*

 Seismologist Jobs & Job Description